 As such, the Object Network operating system, Onex, is intended to be used instead of operating systems and ecosystems like Google's Android, rather than working within or on top of them.
 Onex wants to power smart-home devices and smart wearables, which may include something small and square like a smartphone, but could also include glasses, watches and head-up displays, wall-screens or holographic projectors.

-However, to enable a smooth transition between existing ecosystems and the Object Network during those phases, Onex will be able to connect to interfaces offered by Google, Facebook and others, and adapt them into the Object Network.
+However, to enable a smooth transition between existing ecosystems and the Object Network during those phases, Onex will of course be able to connect to interfaces offered by Google, Facebook and others, and adapt them into the Object Network.

 The Object Network ecosystem will be our own.
 There are no apps in the Object Network - instead we'll share animation rules and build on each other's work through links.
 We'll be able to make money engaging with each other directly instead of via middle-agents.